sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 To minimize compatibility issues, we recommend building your application with an up to date Xcode and SDK because macOS can report the OS version differently when compiling on older SDKs and deploying to newer OS's.

-As of Sparkle 2.9 (beta), a `sparkle:hardwareRequirements` element can also be added to make an update require Apple silicon:
+As of Sparkle 2.9, a `sparkle:hardwareRequirements` element can also be added to make an update require Apple silicon:

 ```xml
 <item>